cdeccio/cougarnet/README.md

 and `h3` are connected to `h2`, with their links having VLAN assignments 25 and 32, respectively.
 The link between `h2` and `h4` is a trunk.

-The process associated with `h2` is made aware of the VLAN configuration via the environment variable, `COUGARNET_VLAN`, which contains a JSON object mapping each interface to its VLAN or trunk assignment.
+In the process associated with `h2`, the environment variable `COUGARNET_VLAN` contains a JSON object mapping each interface to its VLAN or trunk assignment.
 The value for an interface assigned to a VLAN has the form `vlan<id>` where `<id>` is the numerical VLAN id.
 The value for an interface that corresponds to a trunk link is simply `trunk`.
 The above configuration wouldlresult in the following environment variables being set for `h2`:

 ```bash
 COUGARNET_VLAN={"h2-h1": "vlan25", "h2-h3": "vlan32", "h2-h4": "trunk"}